serverless/serverless/docs/deprecations.md

 - The `serverless.yml` setting is ineffective for deprecations reported before the configuration is read.
 - `SLS_DEPRECATION_DISABLE` and `disabledDeprecations` remain respected, and no errors will be thrown for mentioned deprecation codes.

+<a name="VARIABLES_RESOLUTION_MODE"><div>&nbsp;</div></a>

+## Property `variablesResolutionMode`

+Deprecation code: `VARIABLES_RESOLUTION_MODE`

+Starting with v4.0.0, Serverless will no longer recognize `variablesResolutionMode`, as supported configuration property.
+Drop it to avoid validation errors

+Learn more about configuration validation here: http://slss.io/configuration-validation

 <a name="PROJECT_DIR"><div>&nbsp;</div></a>

 ## Property `projectDir`